Teriks/LibLSLCC/README.md

 The project also includes full featured LSL Editor that was originally built to test the compiler library.
 It has since developed into a full blown multi-tabbed IDE that is built on top of LibLSLCC's parsing framework.

-Please take note that **LibLSLCCEditor** and its related projects are Windows only, and you can only build the **LibLSLCC-WithEditor*.sln** solution's on Windows using a version of Visual Studio that support's targeting the .NET 4.5 framework.
+Please take note that LibLSLCCEditor and its related projects are **Windows Only**, and you can only build the **LibLSLCC-WithEditor*.sln** solution's on Windows using a version of Visual Studio that support's targeting the .NET 4.5 framework.